sashankg/enclave/README.md

 The `enclave-eject` command transfers enclave's webpack configuration files to your app's root, and installs the dependencies you need in your app for you.

-After executing the eject command, `$ npm start` will compile and serve your code, just like before, sans enclave.
+After executing the eject command, `$ npm run serve` will compile and serve your code, just like before, sans enclave.

 ## Philosophy